wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

 ### Do WSO2 public clouds use subcontractors?
 WSO2 does not subcontract services related to WSO2 public clouds.

-### Do WSO2 public clouds use subprocessors?
+### Do WSO2 public clouds use sub-processors?
-WSO2 leverages subcontractors who provide us with specific services in our [Public Cloud Subprocessor List](https://security.docs.wso2.com/en/latest/trust/wso2-public-cloud-subprocessor-list/).
+WSO2 leverages subcontractors who provide us with specific services in our [Public Cloud Sub-processor List](https://security.docs.wso2.com/en/latest/trust/wso2-public-cloud-sub-processor-list/).

 ### Does WSO2 perform vendor security risk assessments (VSRAs)?
 A team composed of IT, security, legal, HR, and finance would vet all suppliers, subcontractors, service providers, and vendors to ensure that external entities meet WSO2 standards.
 During the evaluation process, we would leverage vendors' security certifications, attestations, and security responses.